 The Food and Drug Administration has officially taken the position that real-world data (RWD) and real-world evidence (RWE) are playing a larger role in health care decisions.

 Over the last 25 years, it has become commonplace for almost every household to own at least one personal computer.
 A majority of individuals, 80.63% of the world’s population to be exact, also currently own a smartphone (source).
 Add on to these statistics, that wearable devices and biosensors are also becoming widely accepted and used.
-The widespread adoption of the “latest technology” changes the societal landscape as a whole, which has an interesting effect on the clinical research field.
+The widespread adoption of the “latest technology” changes the social landscape as a whole, which has an interesting effect on the clinical research field.

-These technological advancements, along with their accessibility, has enabled researchers to gather and store large amounts of health-related data.
+These technological advancements, along with their accessibility, have enabled researchers to gather and store large amounts of health-related data.
 For drug developers, RWD and RWE are being used to support both clinical trial designs and observational studies.
 This allows clinical researchers to take advantage of the technology being widely adopted by potential study participants and amend their processes to incorporate new treatment approaches.
 While these improvements and changes lead to a potentially exciting future for clinical studies, the potential risks must also be discussed.

 For example, how exactly is this information being used by regulators and sponsor companies?
 What processes will sponsors and clinical trials staff incorporate to ensure a patient’s privacy?
 What will it mean to the future of drug development and other types of clinical studies?